THIS IS A CONCUSSION CRUSH COURSE PROVIDED BY A BOARD CERTIFIED NEUROLOGIST (DR. PAPPOLLA) WHO IS ALSO A PROFESSOR OF NEUROLOGY.

 Brain Cortical Mapping ( qEEG brain mapping).
-Using quantitative electroencephalography techniques, significant abnormalities can be identified in patients with persistent symptoms (these lesions are not visible in standard MRIs).demonstration of pathology provides important therapeutic guidance and objective evidence in the litigation setting.
-At the concussion TBI Neurodiagnostic Laboratory we work with board certified TBI neurologists and correlate the results of the tests with the symptoms.
+Using quantitative electroencephalography techniques, significant abnormalities can be identified in patients with persistent symptoms (these lesions are not visible in standard MRIs).demonstration of pathology provides important therapeutic guidance and objective evidence for treatment planning or litigation settings.
+At the concussion TBI Neurodiagnostic Laboratory we work with board certified TBI neurologists.
+Our sophisticated techniques help us identify brain injuries that are invisible to standard MRIs and correlate the results of the tests with the symptoms.

 Brain Cortical Mapping ( qEEG brain mapping).
 Abnormal areas in the brain cortex and abnormal connections between different brain areas are identified and elocuently demonstrated.
 At the concussion TBI Neurodiagnostic Laboratory we work ONLY with board certified TBI neurologists and correlate the OBJECTIVE results of the tests with the patient's complaints (TBI subjective symptoms).